 Angers, capital of the ancient county of Anjou, is a hugely likeable, vibrant town which seems to happily straddle the ancient and modern worlds.
-For fans of heritage tourism, it has two stunning tapestry series, the fourteenth-century Apocalypse and the twentieth-century Le Chant du Monde and the château.
-Along with its interesting cultural aspects, the city has a strong collection of shops, bars and restaurants as well as some nightlife spots.
+For fans of heritage tourism, it has two stunning tapestry series, the fourteenth-century Apocalypse and the twentieth-century Le Chant du Monde, plus its own hilltop château.

 Chapel in the Chateau d'Angers © Jorisvo / Shutterstock

 Things to do in Angers

 The city has a strong collection of shops, bars, restaurants, and nightlife spots along with its many interesting cultural aspects.

 The Château d’Angers is a formidable early medieval fortress, with its mighty kilometre-long curtain wall reinforced by seventeen circular towers.
 Inside are a few miscellaneous remains of the counts’ royal lodgings and chapels, but the chief focus is the astonishing Tapestry of the Apocalypse.
 This 14th-century tapestry series is a masterpiece depicting the Book of Revelations.
 The English-language audioguide comes in handy, but a Bible would be even better.
 It’s spellbinding, operatic stuff, and its sheer grandeur will appeal whatever your religious views.

 If you're looking for a relaxed but pleasant afternoon, Terra Botanica is the place for you.
 This plant themed pleasure park is ideal for strolling around and enjoying the wildlife, whilst also hopping on some rides in between to mix things up a little.